 (c) But then, they argue, Daniel, in his prayer recorded in Daniel 9, should have asked for such illumination.
 Since he did not, it does not correspond to the prophecy and must have been added later.

 The purpose of this article is to show that Daniel 9 does indeed form a unit.

-Firstly, the assumption that the prophecy of the 70 Weeks is a reinterpretation of the Jeremiah’s 70 Years, should not be accepted because, in the second century BC, there was no need for perplexity over the plain words of Jeremiah:
+Firstly, the assumption that the prophecy of the 70 Weeks is a reinterpretation of Jeremiah’s 70 Years, should not be accepted because, in the second century BC, there was no need for perplexity over the plain words of Jeremiah:

 The rebuilding of the temple and the city was completed hundreds of years before the crisis in the second century.
-There was no failure in the historical realization of the 70 Years prophecy that called for an embarrassed reinterpretation of its simple sense.
+There was no failure in the historical realization of the 70 Years prophecy that called for an embarrassing reinterpretation of its simple sense.

 The link is clear: The prophecy promised what Daniel prayed for.